en

 Kimi no Na wa

-Your Name portrays the story of two high schoolers, a girl, Mitsuha, from a traditional small town in Hida and a boy, Tori, from the busy city of Tokyo, who switch bodies when they wake up.
+This movie portrays the story of two high schoolers, a girl, Mitsuha, from a traditional small town in Hida, and a boy, Tori, from the busy city of Tokyo, who switch bodies when they wake up.

 One of the locations for this moving teen love story is Hida, located in the north of Nagoya in Gifu Prefecture, which means that for Tori to meet with Mitsuha he had to stop at… can you guess it?
 Yes, Nagoya!